Swapna-Sahu/GridView/README.md

 ## About project
 You can find :
-Search bar
+Search bar,
-Add form
+Add form,
-Two tiles to display (this is for : when u get two tiles after you search then also u can see pagination ) Paginations at the bottom
+Two tiles to display (this is for : when u get two tiles after you search then also u can see pagination ), Paginations at the bottom

 ## Please feel free to give feedback to imporve and delivery better quality test assignment .
 Thanks .